 1. Practice visualization

-If you feel generally out of balance, start by visualizing yourself having a healing energy pouring through your body and traveling along your spine, Shah previously told Well+Good: “You might start to feel certain body parts get warm or you might feel tingling or even pressure.
+One method used to balance the chakras is visualization.
+Start by visualizing yourself having a healing energy pouring through your body and traveling along your spine, Shah previously told Well+Good: “You might start to feel certain body parts get warm or you might feel tingling or even pressure.
 You could also see some colors.
 All of those things are just indicators that energy is shifting and releasing.”
+Part of this can involve using stones and crystals for healing; for example, using throat chakra stones as your meditate or say affirmations can help you visualize the blue energy balancing.

 2. Reconnect with nature